cpu/woodwidelog/content/posts/slowmoving/index.md

   least intimidating killer robot designs you could imagine.
 It's a flop of a movie, but I really dig the late 80s mall setting.
 * [Hello World under the microscope][microscope].
 This work makes other "deep dives" look awfully shallow in comparison.
-Layers after layer of abstractions peeled away. :microscope:
+Layer after layer of abstractions peeled away. :microscope:
 * [Fingerprinting systems with TCP source-port selection][fingerprinting].
   A really clever bit of research.
 It's interesting to see a defensive mechanism